commitizen-tools/commitizen/docs/README.md

 optional arguments:
-  -h, --help            show this help message and exit --config              specify file path if config file is not in root folder --debug               use debug mode
+  -h, --help            show this help message and exit --config              the path of configuration file --debug               use debug mode
   -n NAME, --name NAME  use the given commitizen (default: cz_conventional_commits) -nr NO_RAISE, --no-raise NO_RAISE